BYUI451/guide_model_explainers/README.md

 # Model Explainers

-## Goals

-- Leave the participants with working examples.
-- Have documented instructions and references for further learning.
-- Cite experts based on your research.
-- Make sure your entire team contributes.

 ## Sample Code

 Check out model_explainers.ipynb for the example code so you can follow along.

-Alternatively, you can head to this [Model Explainers file in Databricks](https://adb-5187062830023627.7.azuredatabricks.net/?o=5187062830023627#notebook/4497061773294494/command/4497061773294495). *Make sure you make a copy* before you start editing this file so you can leave with your own code.
+Alternatively, you can head to this [Model Explainers file in Databricks](https://adb-5187062830023627.7.azuredatabricks.net/?o=5187062830023627#notebook/3449113359366449/command/3449113359366450). *Make sure you make a copy* before you start editing this file so you can leave with your own code.
 If this link doesn't work for you, head to Databricks > Workspace > Team Presentations > Model Explainers.

 ## Model Explainers